 UCR offers an in-house do-it-yourself solution for remote proctoring for midterm and final exams that involves live proctors (e.g., faculty, TAs, trained staff from your department) watching students take the exam via Zoom in real time.
 This is the most resource-intensive option, and thus should only be used for high-stakes exams.
 If you are interested in this solution, please review the process and follow the steps below.
 XCITE staff assists with coordinating logistics and training.

 This solution allows you to see the student in real time.
 It does not allow you to see what the student is doing on their computer, and it does not lock down their browser.

 If you would like to request R'Proctoring, please complete the form below.
 Your request will be reviewed and you will be notified upon approval or provided with recommendations for developing/offering your assessment online.
 Please keep in mind that a minimum of 16 days is required to register an exam with us.

-Proctoring Request Form for Summer
+Proctoring Request Form for Fall